Use the index below to go directly to a particular section on this page:

 companies know that, and are using the season to offer credit insurance for your account.

-The Mississippi Insurance Department (MID) offers this advice to help you make a decision about your needs before purchasing credit insurance.
+The Mississippi Insurance Department (MID) offers advice on this page to help you make a decision about your needs before purchasing credit insurance.

 your inability to repay the loan by making payments to the lender on your behalf.